prototypefund/Digital_Bargeld-docs/api-common.rst

     informed and another three retries should be scheduled within the next 24h.
     If the error persists, a report should ultimately be made to the auditor, although the auditor API for this is not yet specified.
-However, as internal server errors are always reported to the mint operator, a good operator should naturally be able to address them in a timely fashion, especially within 24h.
-When generating an internal server error, the mint responds with a JSON object containing the following fields:
+However, as internal server errors are always reported to the exchange operator, a good operator should naturally be able to address them in a timely fashion, especially within 24h.
+When generating an internal server error, the exchange responds with a JSON object containing the following fields:
   :status 400 Bad Request: One of the arguments to the request is missing or malformed.